Configuring Apple Pay

-If you're using , you can create an payment method for your app or website in three easy steps:
+If you're using DigitalRiver.js with Elements, you can create an Apple Pay payment method for your app or website in three easy steps:

 Step 1: Submit domain for Apple validation

-For details on validating your domain with Apple, refer to on the page.
+For details on validating your domain with Apple, refer to How to configure on the Apple Pay page.

 Step 2: Create an Apple Pay source using DigitalRiver.js

-To create an Apple Pay payment source, follow the instructions in the .
+To create an Apple Pay payment source, follow the instructions in the DigitalRiver.js reference guide.

 Create an Apple Pay element

-After setting up your library per the , create an Apple Pay element with any customizations you would like to apply.
+After setting up your library per the DigitalRiver.js reference guide, create an Apple Pay element with any customizations you would like to apply.

 The Apple Pay element will surface events, giving you more information to facilitate what is happening within the Apple Pay experience.